 Refinance rates were mixed, but one key rate ticked up.

-The national average for a 30-year fixed-rate refinance increased, but the average rate on a 15-year fixed trended down.
-Meanwhile, the average rate on 10-year fixed refis decreased.
+The nationwide average for a 30-year fixed-rate refinance advanced, but the average rate on a 15-year fixed decreased.
+The average rate on 10-year fixed refis, meanwhile, decreased.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.67 percent, up 4 basis points over the last week.
-A month ago, the average rate on a 30-year fixed refinance was lower, at 4.41 percent.
+The average 30-year fixed-refinance rate is 4.05 percent, up 2 basis points from a week ago.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 4.09 percent.

 15-year fixed refinance

-The 15-year fixed refi average rate is now 3.93 percent, down 4 basis points since the same time last week.
+The average rate for a 15-year fixed refi is 3.37 percent, down 7 basis points over the last week.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $736 per $100,000 borrowed.
-That may put more pressure on your monthly budget than a 30-year mortgage would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $709 per $100,000 borrowed.
+Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more rapidly.

 10-year fixed refinance

-Monthly payments on a 10-year fixed-rate refi at 3.86 percent would cost $1,009.13 per month for every $100,000 you borrow.
-That’s a lot more than the monthly payment on even a 15-year refinance, but in return you’ll pay even less in interest than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 3.39 percent would cost $987.45 per month for every $100,000 you borrow.
+If you can manage that big monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.

 Where rates are headed